longy2k/obsidian-bmo-chatbot/README.md

 "BMO" is a tag name for this project, inspired by the character BMO from the animated TV show "Adventure Time."

 ## Contributing
-If you have any bugs, improvements, or questions please create an issue!

 Any ideas or support is highly appreciated :)

+If you have any bugs, improvements, or questions please create an issue or discussion!

 <a href='https://ko-fi.com/K3K8PNYT8' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi1.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>